yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_Defender_App.md

-# 4: Deploy Defender for Endpoint application
+# 4: Deploy Defender application

 ## What's covered in this section
 This section outlines the deployment of the Microsoft Defender application on macOS devices using Intune.
 The process includes: